gabyx/WormAnalysis/ReadMe.md

-The picture set in the AnaylsisTest folder can not be provided to to copyright issues.
+The picture set in the AnaylsisTest folder can not be provided due to copyright issues.
 If they are needed, I can ask for approval to add them.